What has a lot of protein?

 • Bone and muscle metabolism

-It is therefore very important to consume enough protein to supply the body with essential amino acids and thus contribute to a balanced diet.
-According to professional associations, long-term insufficient protein intake can lead to limitations in everyday life—e.g., reduced performance or increased fatigue.
-We don’t want that!
-So make sure you get enough protein and generally follow a protein-rich diet.
+It is therefore very important that we consume sufficient protein, to supply our body with important amino acids and thus contribute to a balanced diet.
+According to professional societies, a long-term insufficient protein intake can lead to limitations in everyday life – for example, reduced performance or increased fatigue.
+We don't want that!
+Therefore, make sure you have an adequate protein intake and generally a protein-rich diet.

-So, how do we approach it?
-What is high in protein?
+So, how do we approach this?
+What has a lot of protein?

 Animal protein sources